braaannigan/braaannigan.github.io/_posts/2022-10-21-polars-index.markdown

 The last step is to make a fast mapping from keys to the sub-`DataFrame` for that key.

-To do this we unwrap the `groupby._groups` `DataFrame` to a dictionary and then we can access our sub-`DataFrame` quickly
+To do this we unwrap the `groupby._groups` `DataFrame` to a dictionary and then we can access our sub-`DataFrame` quickly.

 ```python